Proto-writing: Neolithic Southeastern Europe

 The Vinča symbols (6th–5th millennia BC) are an evolution of simple undeciphered symbols first attested during the 7th millennium BC from Vinča culture.
 Over time, the symbols gradually became more complex, ultimately culminating in the Tărtăria tablets (c.
 5300 BC).
 The symbols went out of use around 3500 BC.

 They have sometimes been described as an example of proto-writing, with most scholars agreeing that the symbols indicate ownership or other information, but do not record any language.

-Another example of proto-writing might be recorded on the Dispilio Tablet in Greece (6th millenia BC), however, as of 2025, there has not been a proper academic publication on that artifact yet.
+Another example of proto-writing might be recorded on the Dispilio Tablet in Greece (6th millennium BC), however, as of 2025, there has not been a proper academic publication on that artifact yet.

 Chalcolithic and Early Bronze Age

 During c.
 3600, proto-writing in the Fertile Crescent was gradually evolving into cuneiform, the earliest mature writing system.

 Mesopotamia

 According to some scholars, the proto-cuneiform tablets (c.
 3350–3000 BC) reflects the stage of writing, when what would become the cuneiform script of Sumer was still in the proto-writing stage, because it was a system based on numerical and logographic signs, lacking phonetic signs (or only a few).
 This system was not intended to record a language.
 The transitional stage to a proper writing system takes place during the first centuries of the Early Dynastic Period (c.
 2900–2700 BC).